just-buildsystem/justbuild/doc/future-designs/tree-overlay.md

 ### Additional built-in function `tree_overlay`

-To stay consistent with the idea that any build primitive also has a corresponding built-in rule type, we also add an additional built-in rule `"tree_overlay"`.
-It has a single field `"deps"` which expects a list of targets.
-Both, runfiles and artifacts of the `"tree_overlay"` target are the tree overlays of the artifacts of the specified `"deps"` targets in the specified order.
+To stay consistent with the idea that any build primitive also has a corresponding built-in rule type, we also add additional built-in rules `"tree_overlay"` and `"disjoint_tree_overlay"`.
+They have a single field `"deps"` which expects a list of targets.
+Both, runfiles and artifacts of the `"tree_overlay"` target are the tree overlays or conflict-free tree overlay, respectively, of the artifacts of the specified `"deps"` targets in the specified order.